Qantas94Heavy/autopilot-pp/THIRD-PARTIES.md

 OurAirports
 -----------

-The ICAO airports database is based on files from OurAirports, which have been explicitly released into the public domain by the copyright author.
-Here is an extract from [their website][1] (current at the time of writing):
+The ICAO airports database is based on files from OurAirports (2016/08/16), which have been explicitly released into the public domain by the copyright author.
+Here is an extract from [their website][2] (current as of writing):

-> For more intense work, we have a [CSV][2]-formatted data dump of all our
+> For more intense work, we have a [CSV][3]-formatted data dump of all our
 > airports, countries, and regions, which we update every night.
 You can
 > download these files and open them with almost any spreadsheet program or
 > import them into your own database.
 You can even use them to set up your
 > own, competing airport web site if you'd like!
 We'd love you to give us
-> credit, [like we give credit to our sources][3], but you're not required to.
+> credit, [like we give credit to our sources][4], but you're not required to.

 > **DOWNLOAD AND USE AT YOUR OWN RISK!**  We hereby release all of these files
-> into the [Public Domain][4], **with no warranty of any kind** — By
+> into the [Public Domain][5], **with no warranty of any kind** — By
 > downloading any of these files, you agree that OurAirports.com, Megginson
 > Technologies Ltd., and anyone involved with the web site or company hold **no
 > liability** for anything that happens when you use the data, including (but